 I realized how early I feel in my career, and the fact that I wasn’t yet on a clear career path…

 I also feel like I am “finding myself” in regards to career, and I think it has to due with being in this age gap relationship.

 My guy had a clear vision and passion when he was my age, and he specialized and became really spectacular at something.

 Most people like to give advice, but it is really nice just to observe and see someone’s experience, then decide what I want for myself.

-My Advice For Dating Someone Older
+My Advice For Dating Someone 20 Years Older

 I originally wrote this post back in 2013, and as of writing this, we’ve been happily married since 2015.

 Just like those women at Curves, I’ll laugh at how seriously I took everything.
 I’ll also be grateful, though.